SoftUni-Internal/interactive-content/EN/02-HTTP-Protocol/00-Lesson-Introduction.md

 1. **HTTP Basics**
-    - What the HyperText Transfer protocol (HTTP) is
+    - What the HyperText Transfer Protocol (HTTP) is
     - The basic request methods

 2. **URL**